Net zero: heating

 As well as changing to modern technology, increasing the efficiency of the UK’s housing stock also has a major role to play.
 The UK’s housing stock is one of the least efficient in Europe, losing three times more heat on average than Swedish homes due to poor insulation.
 Cutting the amount of heat that escapes through roofs, walls and windows is widely acknowledged to be the logical first step in cutting carbon from heat.

-A 2015 review of the scientific literature on the future of heat in the UK found three common messages:
+A 2018 review of the current evidence into the future of heat in the UK found three common messages:

 - demand reduction through improved efficiency is essential

-- there will be a major role for electrified heat
+- there is likely to be a major role for electrified heat and hydrogen

 - district heating schemes attached to low-carbon heat sources will be in use.

-The National Infrastructure Commission recently advised that either low-carbon gas (principally hydrogen) or heat pumps should be the centrepiece, but all technologies would have some role.
+The National Infrastructure Commission recently advised that low-carbon gas (principally hydrogen) and heat pumps need to be trialled as they are likely to play an important role, and all technologies will play some part.

-Modelling by the Committee on Climate Change (CCC) shows that all practicable lofts and cavity walls should be insulated by 2032, and that emissions from buildings will fall by a further 16% to 2030.
-It also says that 20% of the UK’s heat could be provided by heat networks by 2050, with the remaining 80% generated in the building where it is used.
+Modelling by the Climate Change Committee (CCC) shows that all practicable lofts and cavity walls should be insulated by 2032, and that emissions from buildings will fall by a further 16% to 2030.
+It also says that 20% of the UK’s heat could be provided by heat networks by 2050, with the remaining 80% generated in the building where it is used by systems such as heat pumps.
+The CCC indicate that 1.1 million heat pumps will be needed per year by 2030 and 19 million by 2050 to reach our climate change goals.
+The Government has set out an aim to install 600,000 heat pumps into homes per year by 2028.

 Current action to decarbonise heating in the UK occurs via the Renewable Heat Incentive (RHI), which provides payments to homes and businesses to shift to non-fossil fuel heat sources.
-Currently, this is almost entirely met by demand from biomass (wood) and waste.
-The RHI will close in 2021, after which point there will be no low carbon heat policies in place.
+The RHI has not achieved the desired rate of rollout, and a recent extension to 2022 is expected to achieve similar low uptake.